The most popular traditional Christmas foods consumed on Christmas Day

 16. Roast beef

 Why so popular?
-For all those turkey refusers out there, roast beef is the favourite option for the festive lunch centrepiece and we get why – it’s the king of Sunday roasts, the best pairing for a Yorkshire pud, and a delight with a dollop of horseradish sauce on a Boxing day butty.
+For all those turkey refusers out there, roast beef is the favourite option for the festive lunch centerpiece and we get why – it’s the king of Sunday roasts, the best pairing for a Yorkshire pud, and a delight with a dollop of horseradish sauce on a Boxing day butty.

 How to serve: Choose your cut of meat well - topside is the most popular choice, but, for a special occasion, you could order beef ribs from your butcher, and serve with a rich port and Stilton gravy.
 It’s also wonderful roasted with flavours like thyme and mustard powder, or just simply done with salt and pepper.
-Or you could even turn your joint into a beef wellington.
+Or you could even turn your joint into a beef Wellington.
 Whatever you do, don’t overcook the meat.
 It’s all down to personal preference, but, really, it’s the most tasty if still a little pink in the middle.
 Serve at the table, surrounded by your roasted veg.

 Get the recipe: Roast beef